 Availability:

-Kantoli/Spine gourd Though not a native of India is grown in many different parts of India and has medicinal properties.
-It is mainly available during the late summers to monsoons.
+Kantoli/Spine gourd though not a native of India is grown in many different parts of India.
+It is mainly available during the late summer to monsoons.

 Purchasing and storing: